Lectio Divina

 Listen – hear the Word of God.
 5-6 minutes read it over slowly to yourself a few times.
 As you read then listen for a word or phrase that attracts you.
 Sit in silence repeating the word or phrase in your head.
 If you hear nothing, don’t worry.

+2nd reading of the passage Aloud.
+Ponder.
+Chew the cud 5-6 minutes.
+Read the passage over again and ask how this word or phrase speaks to you and why it connects with you.
 Remember, we are not looking for historical meaning.
 Is there something in your life now, today, to which it speaks?
 If you haven’t found a word or phrase yet keep reading, thinking, chewing.
 Offer it to God.
 Sit in silence and frame a single sentence that begins to say what this word or phrase says to you.

-3rd reading Aloud: Pray 2-3 minutes.
-Sit in wonder 2-3 minutes.
+3rd reading Aloud: Pray 3-4 minutes.
+Sit in wonder 4-5 minutes.

 As you read the passage for the third time ask God what is being asked from you in this particular context.
 What is it that you need to do as a result of what God is saying to you in this word or phrase?

 Response – In a group you may wish to share this.
-Please remember: Group lectio involves an invitation to share but is not compulsory.
+Please remember: Group Lectio involves an invitation to share but is not compulsory.

 Of course, setting out the steps feels a bit mechanical and as I said earlier they are not necessarily linear.
 In fact they should flow but I think particularly at the start we need some sort of discipline, some sort of structure to guide us, to help us.